stormpath/express-stormpath/docs/source/password_reset.rst

 Configure the Directory
 ------------------------------------

-In order to use the password reset feature you will need to enable it on the Directory that this account will be created in.
+In order to use the password reset feature, you will need to enable it on the Directory that this account will be created in.
 Login to the `Stormpath Admin Console`_ and find the Directories tab.
 You will see the Directory that was automatically created for the Application.
 Click into it,